 The day you get engaged is often the happiest day of your life – until your wedding, of course.
 After saying “yes” and taking a selfie with your love, you will likely start sharing your news with your family and friends.
 As soon as you pop the bubble around your new engagement, you start living life as someone who is getting married, and there are some aspects to that life that your Pinterest board is unlikely to prepare you for.
 That’s why we’ve put together a list of what happens in between the proposal and the wedding.
-Read on, and be sure to share any of your own insights in the comments!

 - You'll find yourself distracted by the new ring on your finger, even if you helped pick it out.
 Your hands are often in front of your face, or at least in your peripheral vision, and the shiny new bauble on your finger is a constant reminder of your upcoming nuptials.